Arquivotheca/PDOS/s370/readme.txt

-The source for everything included in PDOS is available, although some things came from different packages (e.g. the GCC compiler), so you'll need to go to that project's website to get the source.
+The source for everything included in PDOS is available, although some things came from different packages (e.g. the GCC compiler), so please download those separate packages to obtain the source and read their license agreements.
 Everything is linked to under the PDOS sourceforge site (including the MVS/380 site).
 Also note that pdptop.mac is copied from pdp390.mac.

 The executables that are supported by PDOS are called "MVS PE (Portable Executable)" format, which is simply